hadronized/strongly-typed-thoughts.net/assets/markdown/home.md

 # Welcome !

-Welcome on skypers’ official website.
+Welcome on my official website.
 This place is dedicated to what I do on my spare time and has nothing to do with any company nor professional purpose.
 You’ll find only personal-related projects and materials.